top of page

 Bought Before Marriage, Paid During Marriage: Who Owns the House in a Turkish Divorce?

 "I bought the house before we met, so it remains 100% mine, right?"
 This is the most common misconception in Turkish divorce cases.
 While the Title Deed (Tapu) might carry only one name, the financial reality is often more complex.
 If any mortgage payments, renovation costs, or loans were paid using marital funds (salary, income) during the marriage, the "commingling" of assets creates a significant financial claim for the other spouse.
-In this guide, we break down the mathe
+In this guide, we break down the mathem

 Dec 28, 20254 min read